 The lively Christmas markets are one of the best parts of visiting Europe this winter.
 They allow you to travel back in time and revel in old European traditions, all the while enjoying enticing holiday aromas and twinkling lights.
 Put yourself in the Christmas spirit this season by checking out some of our handpicked European Christmas market destinations.
 Our 9-day guided itinerary shows you the best of the best.
 Make your way from one winter wonderland to the next with the help of Daytrip!

 Advent in Zagreb features a series of holiday events held in the city square.
 Events including various programs, choirs, ensembles, and dance groups among others.
 There’s also an ice park, Christmas Fair, and a live nativity scene to get you in the holiday spirit.
 Enjoy a cup of warm mulled wine and the igloo-shaped rakija bars.

 After warming up with some mulled wine, get ready for a morning trip to the lovely city of Budapest.
-Don’t forget to check out some fun side trips along the way.
+Don’t forget to check out some fun side trips along the way from Zagreb to Budapest.

 Day 2: Budapest, Hungary

 The Budapest Christmas Fair and Winter Festival is located in Vörösmarty Square, the heart of the city.
 Enjoy a delicious honey cookie at one of the 122 wooden stalls or go for a festive Hungarian dish like the stuffed cabbage or roasted pork knuckle.
 The festival also boasts an outdoor stage that will host over 200 programs for adults and children throughout season.

 A quick soak in one of Budapest’s thermal baths will have you well-rested for your next road trip from Budapest to Vienna to see what Vienna has in store.